watusi/jquery-mobile-iscrollview/README.md

 ------------------------
 If you wish to have multiple scrolling areas, please note the following:

-- The `adaptPage` option should be set to `true` for no more than one of your scrollers.
-Since it defaults to `true`, you will need to set it to false for all but (a maximum of) one of your scrollers.

 - The `resizeWrapper` option should be set to `true` for no more than one of your scrollers.
 If you have multiple scrollers one above the other, then at most one of them can be auto-sized.
 If you have multiple scrollers side-by-side, then you will probably have to size all them yourself.
 Since `resizeWrapper` is `true` by default, you will need to set the option to `false` for all but (a maximum) of one of your scrollers.

-- You should set the `resizeEvents` option to an empty string for those scrollers for which you have set `resizeWrapper` to `false`.

 - iScroll will not work correctly if scrollbars from multiple scrollers overlap.
 It will fail to scroll in all but one of the scrollers that